anuragmishra0809/BasicCalculator/README.md

 # BasicCalculator
-Created simple calculator where a user can pass multiple values and get their desired results.
+Created simple project on basic calculator using IntelliJ Idea(IDE) where user has to input two numbers and the operator type and he/she will get the result.